+The Court Appointed Special Advocate (CASA) Program is committed to train volunteers who would be appointed by a judge to speak for children who have experienced abuse and neglect and are involved in the juvenile court system.
 The Iowa Citizen Foster Care Review Board (ICFCRB) Program empowers the citizens of Iowa to review cases, collect data, and recommend changes to promote the safety and permanency for children who have been removed from the homes of their families.

 Local Foster Care Review Boards are mandated by law to review the case of each child in the foster care system every six months.
-These seven-member boards consist of volunteer citizens selected by the State Board and apointed by the Chief Judge.
+These seven-member boards consist of volunteer citizens selected by the State Board and appointed by the Chief Judge.
 Volunteers are selected from a variety of ethnic and professional backgrounds and are committed to the welfare of children.
 Board members are given nationally accredited training prior to reviewing cases, and ongoing training is provided throughout their term of service.

 Local Foster Care Review Boards meet once a month to review the cases of children in out-of-home placements.
 Interested parties are invited to come before the board to discuss the progress of meeting the permanency goal for the child and any barriers they are experiencing in reaching the goal.
 Based on the information provided, the review board makes recommendations to the Juvenile Court Judge which are advisory only.
 The Juvenile Court Judge has the final decision-making responsibility regarding the cases of children in foster care.